Ever since Covid, far more pet owners are worried about catching diseases from their pets.

 Can Chinchillas Make Humans Sick?

-Rodents, and other small pets, can carry bacteria that could potentially make you sick.
+Rodents, and other small pets, can carry bacteria and viruses that could potentially make you sick.
 Even if your pet chinchilla looks clean and healthy, it could still be carrying a number of different germs that have the ability to make you sick and cause issues like diarrhoea.

 Chinchilla germs can be spread to you from the droppings, especially if your chinchilla has touched them in its cage and then you kiss or cuddle your favourite pet.